 Editor’s Note: “EGMF can have the functionality of eMnS data Whether registration to an external discovery system is FFS.”

-4.2 Key issues
+4.2 Issues

 4.2.1 Issue #1: Types of NSCs

 The problem of network slice capability exposure is mostly relevant for B2B/B2B2C market, where Network Slice as a Service (NSaaS) [1] model applies.
 In this regard, different types of NSCs can be found.